bramses/bramses-highly-opinionated-vault-2023/README.md

 - \_PARA/Projects/Test Project 2 (*!Note: do not delete the Projects folder itself, just the example folder*)
 - /Computed/Trackers (if you're not using the Tracker Plugin)

-…

-## A Day in the Life - Real World Use

-BHOV-2023 is only helpful if you can use it day in/day out as a tool to help you in life.
-Here's how I would use it in any random day (let's say Tuesday, perhaps):

-**Morning** - refer to my weekly note to see what tasks I have open there -- prepare the resources I need to do my best work
-**Afternoon** - do deep work on my open projects as well as taken care of any commitments, Capture any to do that come up from my phone or my computer whatever's closest
-**Evening** - review the notes in Computed/To Process and see what I've read yesterday.
-Process these notes into Zettelkasten notes.
-**Night** - read new content in the reader app (blogs, youtube videos) or my kindle and highlight the things that I like

-### Special Case: Saturday or Sunday

-Reflection is a critical component to the value of this vault, and so one day a week **must** be carved out to do reflection.
-This shouldn't take more than thirty minutes or so, but it does need to happen once a week, so choose what works best for you.

-Reflection is an extension on what happens on a normal evening where I spend more time processing notes and try to do deeper work in consolidating the thought processes that I've had over the week.
-In BHOV-2023 it's easy to traverse through a whole week and just click between the notes to see what you thought during the different days

 ## Videos